LISA Pathfinder operations

 Ian Harrison joined LISA Pathfinder as Spacecraft Operations Manager (SOM) in 2006 and since then he has been working to assemble a team of engineers to operate the mission and to develop the overall architecture for the mission operations system and ground segment.

 The Flight Control Team (FCT) began training intensively for the LEOP, commissioning and routine mission phases in June 2015 after many years of mission preparation.
+In total, 33 simulation training sessions were conducted prior to liftoff.

 Mission operations overview